Sp3ctral/GFU-473-Env/README.md

 ![Image Settings](assets/1.png)

 8. Ensure that the settings below match what you have, if not, then change them to match the settings in the images below.
+The yellow shapes show the FINAL STATE of the settings.

 ![RAM settings](assets/2.png)

+> **Warning**
+> After finishing this guide, if you find that the virtualization is running too slow/sluggish, go back into the settings (this screen), then double the amount of ram and cores, then save and start the image.

 ![Virtualization Settings](assets/3.png)